-Crépinette is a flat meat sausage patty parcel wrapped in caul fats, so the difference to a regular sausage is that a crépinette is not wrapped in a casing.
-Crépinettes are common in France.
+Crépinette is a flat meat sausage patty parcel wrapped in caul fat, so the difference to a regular sausage is that a crépinette is not wrapped in a casing.

 To prepare a Crépinette at home you can either grind your meat 2 times with a meat grinder (just as I do) or you can ask your butcher to do that for you.